Artistic License - Biology

 - The conclusion to the Woodrue storyline has Swamp Thing pointing out that, without animals, there'd be nothing to turn oxygen into carbon dioxide for the plants to use.
 Fungi are perfectly capable of carrying out this task, as are the plants themselves when they switch from daytime photosynthesis to nocturnal aerobic respiration.

-- Two words: X-Men.
+- X-Men.
 While they're supposedly "The next step in human evolution", a claim which in and of itself shows a lack of understanding of the concept of evolution, absolutely none of their powers work without liberal use of the MST3K Mantra

 - Warren Ellis: After he explained the difference between normal and artificial mutants (or were they mutants from alternate reality?
 Probably both) in his first Astonishing X-Men story, people at Scans Daily pointed out that genetics don't work that way.
 Ellis admitted his mistake.